ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 * Thanksgiving Day
 * Day after Thanksgiving Day

+You don't need to log holiday time off in Tempo.

 ## Flexible Fridays (FlexFri)

 In general, your schedule can be flexible.
 But on Fridays we make it official.
-We expect you to keep your priorities on track and meet your hours requirement in order to take advantage of Flexible Fridays.
+We expect you to keep your priorities on track and meet your billable hours requirement — as communicated by your manager — in order to take advantage of Flexible Fridays.
 As a full-time employee, you’re required to work a minimum of 30 hours per week, and we trust you to log your hours in any cadence that works for you.

 - Depending on where you are in your hours requirement for the week, you can use Flexible Fridays to…
     - Work a full day, per usual